 Valentine’s Day weekend is usually a balm for Montreal restaurants reeling from a post-holiday slowdown.
-This year, dining rooms closures have eclipsed the festivities, with celebrations scaled-back to takeout and delivery significantly biting into profits.
+This year, dining room closures have eclipsed the festivities, with celebrations scaled back to takeout and delivery significantly biting into profits.
 But for a couple of Griffintown restaurants that were the targets of break-ins, the weekend brought more loss.

 On Sunday, February 14, chef-owner Kimberly Lallouz of Notre-Dame Street’s Le Bird Bar posted a story to her Instagram account saying that her fried chicken restaurant had fallen victim to a break-in and robbery.
 Footage shared from security cameras shows that the incident occurred on Sunday morning, 12 minutes past 5 a.m., right after Quebec’s nightly curfew was lifted.
 “Cause it’s not hard enough as it is,” Lallouz wrote in the story.